X-API-Key credential or browser session.

 Implementation Checks

-Read the generated REST reference for the exact wallet-auth routes before coding.
+Read Endpoint Reference for the exact SIWE routes before coding.
 Preserverequest_id in failures, separate wallet identity from API-key storage, and route ordinary market-data calls back through the same X-API-Key behavior used by the rest of the portal.

 Generated-Client Rule

-Wallet automation is an account/access workflow, not the default market-data integration path.
-Generated examples should use dashboard API keys for ordinary server, CLI, SDK, MCP, Skill, and WebSocket jobs unless the user specifically asks for wallet-managed access.Authentication
+SIWE verification is an account/access workflow, not the default market-data integration path.
+Generated examples should use dashboard API keys for server, CLI, SDK, MCP, Skill, and WebSocket jobs unless the request specifically asks for wallet-owned account verification.Authentication

 API-key auth for standard clients.